Mythos of Antigone vs. Drama of Sophocles

 Tragedy: "It's all in the family"

--Europa should have known to watch out for Zeus because of what had happened to Io
+-Europa should have known to watch out for Zeus because of what had happened to Io--However, she allowed herself to be abducted by a bull (Zeus)

 -The moral of the story: learn from the past or you will be destined to repeat it.